open-guides/og-aws/README.md

 -	**Tagging for cost visibility:** As the infrastructure grows, a key part of managing costs is understanding where they lie.
 It’s strongly advisable to [tag resources](https://aws.amazon.com/blogs/aws/resource-groups-and-tagging/), and as complexity grows, group them effectively.
 If you [set up billing allocation appropriately](http://aws.amazon.com/blogs/aws/aws-cost-allocation/), you can then get visibility into expenses according to organization, product, individual engineer, or any other way that is helpful.
 -	If you need to do custom analysis of raw billing data or want to feed it to a third party cost analysis service, [enable](http://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/detailed-billing-reports.html#turnonreports) the [detailed billing report](http://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/detailed-billing-reports.html#detailed-billing-report) feature.
 -	Multiple Amazon accounts can be linked for billing purposes using the [Consolidated Billing](http://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/consolidated-billing.html) feature.
 Large enterprises may need complex billing structures depending on ownership and approval processes.
+-	Multiple Amazon accounts can be managed centrally using [AWS Organizations](https://aws.amazon.com/organizations/).
+        -       🔸 Be aware that if an AWS account has been created through the AWS Organizations console, API, or CLI, it can never leave that organization.

 ### AWS Data Transfer Costs